 Series connection isn't a permissible operating method for electronic loads and must not be installed or operated under any circumstances!
+The main reason is that the load cannot balance each other regarding their internal resistance.

 3.11.3 Two quadrants operation (2QO)